The average press release gets ignored by 99% of journalists.

 For example, say you’re a vegan food company looking to drum up media interest.

-A plant-based nutrition health quest sort of campaign would be the perfect platform for publicity.
+A plant-based nutrition health quest campaign would be the perfect platform for publicity.

-You could ask for people to contribute and in return could document your journey of only eating plant-based foods (You could even include the video b-roll to make it look more authentic!).
+You could ask people to contribute and, in return, document your journey of eating only plant-based foods.
+(You could even include the video b-roll to make it look more authentic!).

 Of course, this isn’t possible for every company.
-And some categories do attract more journalist attention than others (visual, tangible products, especially in tech/lifestyle categories).
+And some categories attract more journalist attention than others (e.g., visual, tangible products, especially in tech/lifestyle categories).

-But if it is possible, consider launching on Kickstarter/IndieGoGo to give your media relations strategy an early boost.
+If possible, consider launching on Kickstarter or IndieGoGo to boost your media relations strategy early.

 Dmitry’s take